Alberto Gilardino: Spezia

-On 26 June 2025, newly-promoted Serie A club Pisa announced the hiring of Gilardino on a two-year deal with a contract extension option for one further year, taking over from departing head coach Filippo Inzaghi.

 International career

 Youth career

 Gilardino played for Italy at the 2004 Olympics in Athens, winning a bronze medal; he scored a decisive goal against Iraq in the match for third place.
 He also led Italy's under-21 team to victory in the 2004 UEFA European Under-21 Championship, being named the best player and top scorer of the tournament with four goals.
 Gilardino is currently the all-time top scorer for the Italy national under-21 team, with 19 goals in 30 matches.

 Debut and first Lippi era

 After the 2004 Olympics, Gilardino was chosen by the senior national team coach Marcello Lippi.
 He made his debut on 4 September 2004, at the age of 22, in a 2–1 home win in a World Cup qualifier against Norway.
 On 13 October, he scored his first international goal in a 4–3 win in a World Cup qualifier against Belarus, in Parma.
 Lippi considered him a starter, often in tandem with Luca Toni.

 Gilardino was a member of the 23-man Italy squad that won the 2006 FIFA World Cup.
 He played in the first two matches, scoring a goal in his nation's second group match, a 1–1 draw against the United States, with a diving header off a free kick by Andrea Pirlo; He came on as a substitute in the semifinal match against hosts Germany, hitting the post in extra time; in the last minute of the second half of extra time, he provided the assist for Alessandro Del Piero's goal two minutes after the first goal, sealing the Azzurri's 2–0 victory, which earned them a place in the final; Italy subsequently defeated France 5–3 on penalties in the final, following a 1–1 draw after extra time.